ClearEyesFullHearts/msm/README.md

 The back-end (powered by Node.JS) mostly manage users and their public key as well as encrypted messages delivery and some specific behaviors.
 The back-end code is in the `./apps/` and `./shared/` folder.
 `./apps/main` contains the REST API as the main entry point.
+The OpenAPI file describing the API is in `./apps/main/src/spec/`.
-`./apps/notification` is a lambda triggered by an SNS event that try to notify users when they received a message, through web socket or web push.
+`./apps/sns/notification` is a lambda triggered by an SNS event that try to notify users when they received a message, through web socket or web push.
-`./apps/validation` is a lambda triggered by an SNS event that start the on-chain user validation.
+`./apps/sns/validation` is a lambda triggered by an SNS event that start the on-chain user validation.
-`./apps/cleanup` contains cleanup code triggered once a day to removed dead data from the datalayer.
+`./apps/clean/daily` contains cleanup code triggered once a day to removed dead data from the datalayer.
-`./apps/cleanAccount` and `./apps/cleanMessage` are lambdas triggered by the EventBridge scheduler to remove inactive account and read messages respectively.
+`./apps/clean/account` and `./apps/clean/message` are lambdas triggered by the EventBridge scheduler to remove inactive account and read messages respectively.
 `./apps/ws` contains the lambdas that manage the web socket server.
 The datalayer uses DynamoDB with Single Table Design and [Dynamoose](https://www.npmjs.com/package/dynamoose), the code is in the `./shared/dynamolayer` folder.
 The docker files for the back-end are in `./docker/files`.